Cloud-Drift/hurdat2-get-started/README.md

 ![Trajectories](storm_drifters.gif)

-> The thicker lines represent the storm tracks while the thinner lines represent the drifters.
-We plot only the last 50 or so point of the drifter trajectories and color the track based on the mean temperature of those points
+The animation above shows the HURDAT2 storm tracks and NOAA GDP drifter trajectories colored by sea surface temperature, from August to October 2020.

 # hurdat2-get-started
-This repository contains a notebooks to get you started with the [HURDAT2 dataset](https://www.aoml.noaa.gov/hrd/hurdat/Data_Storm.html) using python and the [*xarray* library](https://docs.xarray.dev/en/stable/).
+This repository contains notebooks to get you started with the [HURDAT2 dataset](https://www.aoml.noaa.gov/hrd/hurdat/Data_Storm.html) using python and the [*xarray* library](https://docs.xarray.dev/en/stable/).

 ## Using the examples